-The Board and Management have today discussed and authorised for issue the financial statements and signed them on behalf of the Company.
+The management (the Board and General director) have today discussed and authorised for issue the set of financial statements (further - financial statements) and signed them on behalf of the Company.

 The financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union.
 We consider that the accounting policies used are appropriate and that the financial statements present fairly the Company's financial position, financial performance and cash flows as to International Financial Reporting Standards as adopted by the European Union.